chelobureck/chelobureck/README.md

 ## Featured Projects

 ### MirrorAI
-Main backend project
+Main non-commercial project
 https://github.com/chelobureck/MirrorAi

+My non-commercial project that generates AI-powered presentations in real time for speakers, teachers and content creators.
-Backend system with API, authentication, logging and integrations.
+Focused on backend architecture, API design, authentication, logging and AI integration.

 ### ayana-server
 Educational Telegram bot backend
 https://github.com/chelobureck/ayana-server

-Structured backend logic for interactive learning flows.
+My project on the Pad-Project platform — a server for a Telegram bot in the field of preschool education using artificial intelligence.
+Includes structured backend logic, AI interaction flows and API-based architecture.

 ---